Limitations and Troubleshooting

 Q: Can I use PTC with private npm scopes?

-A: The anonymous redirect path does not carry developer registry credentials.
+A: PTC does not forward developer registry credentials.
 For private or scoped packages, configure the package manager to use your Artifactory virtual URL with client-side tokens.
-See Anonymous Access Only.
+See Private and Scoped Packages.

 Q: How do I roll back PTC without changing Artifactory?